Iowa State Cyclones football: Jim Walden era (1987–1994)

 In the spring of 1994, Walden recruited running back Troy Davis out of Miami, Florida.
 Davis later had consecutive 2,000-yard rushing seasons, but not until after Walden's departure.
 After starting the 1994 campaign 0–2, many fans began to criticize Walden's coaching ability.
-He began his weekly press conference by handing out the past records of Dennis Erickson, Johnny Majors, and Earle Bruce while they were at Washington State and Iowa State.
+He began his weekly press conference by handing out the records of Dennis Erickson, Johnny Majors, and Earle Bruce while they were at Washington State and Iowa State.
 He then handed out Iowa State's overall record in football since fielding its first team in 1892, which, at the time, was 423–461–45, a .480 percentage, and compared his record to that one.
 Walden claimed that he was as good a coach or better than Erickson, Majors, and Bruce.
 On Thursday, November 3, 1994, after starting the season 0–7–1, Walden informed his team that he would resign at season's end.
 He was allowed to coach his final three games by the university, but was banned from coaching his last game at Colorado because of criticizing the officials after the Kansas State game.
 Kansas State's Nyle Wiren had body-slammed Walden's quarterback Todd Doxzon into the turf head first.
 No penalty was called and Walden, with nothing to lose, went off on the officiating after the game: "I've kept quiet too long, but since I'm leaving there's nothing they can do about me.
 I think the refereeing in this league is atrocious ...
 What do you do with bad officials?
 Do they get fired?
 You fire bad players and bad coaches.
 Bad officials get a raise and go fishing."
 Walden coached his final game on November 12 against Nebraska in Ames.
 Iowa State had an 0–8–1 record and Nebraska was undefeated, with a No. 1 ranking.
 Unbelievably, Walden's Cyclones hung with the Huskers.
 At the end of the third quarter, Nebraska led by only two points, 14–12.
 The final quarter proved to be too much for Walden's team, and Nebraska won the game 28–12.
 The Cyclones finished with a winless 0–10–1 record in Walden's final 1994 season.
 Walden ranks sixth at Iowa State in total wins and 22nd in winning percentage.